 K SUPERCOMPUTER, RIKEN Advanced Institute for Computational Science (AICS), Japan

-The “K” supercomputer, a joint project by Fujitsu and the RIKEN center, is now the No. 2 system.
+The “K” supercomputer, a two-time Top 500 champion, is now the number four system.
 Installed at the RIKEN Advanced Institute for Computational Science (AICS) in Kobe, Japan, the K Computer it achieved an impressive 10.51 Petaflop/s on the Linpack benchmark using 705,024 SPARC64 processing cores.
-The K Computer is the first supercomputer to achieve a performance level of 10 Petaflop/s, or 10 quadrillion calculations per second.
+The K Computer is joint project by Fujitsu and the RIKEN center, and was the first supercomputer to achieve a performance level of 10 Petaflop/s, or 10 quadrillion calculations per second.
 The K computer had taken the No. 1 position in both June 2011 and November 2011.
+The K computer is now supported by a 6 megawatt gas turbine cogeneration system, part of the electrical facilities at RIKEN.

 MIRA SUPERCOMPUTER, Argonne National Laboratory, Illinois

-Argonne National Lab's (ANL) Blue Gene/Q-based system Mira is the third-fastest system in the world.
+Mira, a Blue Gene/Q-based system housed at Argonne National Laboratory (ANL) is now the fifth-fastest system in the world.
 Mira is being used to significantly advance science and industry.
-Mira has 48 racks and 786,432 processors, and weigh 104 tons.
-It is 20 times faster and five times more energy-efficient than Argonne's current system, Intrepid.
-When it goes into full production, more than 5 billion computing hours will be allotted to scientists on Mira every year.
+Mira has 48 racks and 786,432 processors, and weigh 104 tons, and reached 8.59 petaflop/s on the Linpack benchmark.
+Under the umbrella of Argonne’s Early Science Program, Mira assists research in earthquake modeling, quantum mechanics, the effect of clouds on the climate, and materials science.
 Any researcher in the world can apply for time on Mira to run programs for their experiments.

 SUPERMUC SUPERCOMPUTER, Leibniz Rechenzentrum, Munich, Germany

-The new SuperMUC" system at the The Leibniz Supercomputing Centre (LRZ) was built with IBM System x iDataPlex Direct Water Cooled dx360 M4 servers with more than 150,000 cores to provide a peak performance of up to three petaflops, which is equivalent to the work of more than 110,000 personal computers.
-IBM says it is the world's first commercially available hot-water cooled supercomputer.
-The SuperMUC system is Europe's fastest computer, and will be used to drive a wide spectrum of research -- from simulating the blood flow behind an artificial heart valve, to devise quieter airplanes to unearthing new insights in geophysics, including the understanding of earthquakes.
+The SuperMUC system at the The Leibniz Supercomputing Centre (LRZ) weighs in at number nine on the new list.
+It was built with IBM System x iDataPlex Direct Water Cooled dx360 M4 servers with more than 150,000 cores to provide a peak performance of nearly three petaflops, which is equivalent to the work of more than 110,000 personal computers.
+The SuperMUC system is Europe's fastest computer, and will be used to drive a wide spectrum of research - from simulating the blood flow behind an artificial heart valve, to devise quieter airplanes to unearthing new insights in geophysics, including the understanding of earthquakes.

 TIANHE-1A, National Supercomputing Center, Tianjin, China

-The Chinese Tianhe-1A system at the National Supercomputer Center in Tianjin is in fifth place in the latest survey, achieving a performance level of 2.57 petaflop/s (quadrillions of calculations per second).
+The Chinese Tianhe-1A system at the National Supercomputer Center in Tianjin slips to 10th place in the latest survey, achieving a performance level of 2.57 petaflop/s (quadrillions of calculations per second).
 In 2010 the Tianhe-1A system took the top spot, but was dethroned by the K Supercomputer when the next TOP500 list was published in June 2011.